KeisukeNAITO/maneki/README.md

 maneki
 ======

 Visualize stocks and dividends.

 ### About

-This is your project's README.md file.
-It helps users understand what your project does, how to use it and anything else they may need to know.
+Are novice income investors confident in investing?
+Isn't it because you can't see the state at this moment?
+Now let's visualize clearly.